Patient Resources

 What to expect from the consult

-A licensed clinician reviews your goals, history, and current state.
-If a therapy fits, they write the prescription.
-If it does not, they tell you what would be a better starting point.
-The consult is brief, focused, and free of pressure.
+A licensed clinician takes time to review your goals, health history, and current situation.
+If a therapy is a good fit, they can provide a prescription.
+If not, they'll help guide you toward a better starting point.
+The consultation is simple, focused, and designed to give you clear direction with no pressure.

-A short note on what we are not
+A brief note on what we do not provide

-We are not a substitute for primary care.
-We do not treat disease.
-We are not the right call for emergency or acute issues.
-We are a specialty service that pairs licensed clinical oversight with compounded therapies for adults pursuing specific wellness goals.
+We are not a replacement for primary care and do not treat medical conditions or handle urgent or emergency concerns.
+We are a specialty service that provides licensed clinical oversight and compounded therapies for adults focused on specific wellness goals.

 If you have read this far and the description still fits, the consult is the next step.